kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 Watch properties are just a mechanism to detect changes in properties, allowing you to perform custom logic.
 It runs when the thing you're watching changes, like a listener.
 In general, the gist is: Try to use computed properties and if they won’t work, use a watcher.

+> The trickiest part of using a watcher is that sometimes it doesn't seem to trigger correctly.
+Usually, this is because you're trying to watch an Array or an Object but didn't set `deep` to true, which will let Vue know to look inside the array or object.

 Filters (pipe in template) are removed from Vue 3.0 and no longer supported.
 Instead, we recommend replacing them with method calls or computed properties.

 > 1. Filters are not bound to the component instance, so `this` inside a filter function is `undefined`.